Sexually Transmitted Diseases (STDs)

 Seek medical attention if you experience any of the following

-Open sores may indicate syphilis, herpes, or chancroid and significantly increase HIV transmission risk.
-These require immediate medical evaluation and testing.
+Open sores or ulcers on the genitals, rectum, or mouth may indicate syphilis, herpes, or chancroid and require immediate medical evaluation to prevent transmission and complications.

-A widespread rash especially on the palms and soles is a hallmark of secondary syphilis, which means the infection has progressed and can damage the brain, heart, and other organs if untreated.
+A non-itchy rash on the palms and soles is a hallmark of secondary syphilis, which if left untreated can progress to tertiary syphilis affecting the brain, heart, and other organs.

 Top 5 Common Causes of Sexually Transmitted Diseases (STDs)